h1ddenpr0cess20/ollamarama-matrix/README.md

 ## Setup

-Install and familiarize yourself with [Ollama](https://ollama.ai/), make sure you can run offline LLMs, etc.
+Install and familiarize yourself with [Ollama](https://ollama.ai/), make sure you can run local LLMs, etc.

 You can install and update it with this command:
 ```